payara/Cloud-Connectors/Kafka/README.md

 ```

 ## Inbound MDB
-The KafkaExample module shows an example MDB that receives messages from a queue.
+The KafkaExample module shows an example MDB that receives messages from a Kafka topic.
 To receive messages you must implement the KafkaListener interface.
 ```java
     public class KafkaMDB implements KafkaListener